Volume : 37 Issue : 1 Year : 2022

 Original Articles (Clinical and Experimental Studies)

 These are the most important type of articles, which provide new information on medical sciences.
-In the original articles, the main text should be structured as Objective, Methods, Results, Discussion, and Conclusion.
+In the original articles, the main text should be structured as Introduction, Materials and Methods, Results, Discussion, Conclusions.
 The word counts of the original articles should be no more than 4000.
 Under the Introduction subtitle, a short information about the studied topic and clear statements of the main aim of the study and hypothesis should be given.
 On the methods section, setting of the study should be described.
 Under the results subtitle, main results of the study should be given.
 On the discussion section the aim, hypothesis, and results of the study should be discussed with the literature.
 Current literature should be used to discuss the results.
 Finally, authors should state the primary conclusions of the study and clinical implications under the conclusions subtitle.
 No more than 40 references are acceptable for the Original articles.

 Any original study on human or animal, it should have ethical approval even if they are prospective or retrospective study.
 It should be detailed on the title page.
 It also should be given in the method section without any institution information because of the double-blind review process.